-The graphics are good, having big sprites though repetitive backdrops (but still, nicely drawn).
-I would expect better results in terms of drawing variety here especially when Image Works offered several state-of-the-art games (The Killing Cloud, Mega-lo-mania etc) for the 16bit home computers.
-All screens are limited to the standard ST color palette (16 colors on screen, in comparison to the better 32-colored screens on the Amiga version) and still is giving a nice feeling of a ruined city somewhere in the future.
-Sprites move fast and smooth with no particular problems with or without Blitter (STE) with some slowdowns at the stage running in 3D perspective (Level 2).
-Level 2 is quite impressive, and spices up the action, but the action is slows down still further as game speed is sacrificed for the use of big sprites.
-Unfortunately the impressive introductory sequence is missing here and found only on the Amiga version The sound though is very nice, featuring an excellent intro theme and a few catchy tunes during gameplay but no SFX at the same time.
-You may choose to listen either music or SFX (not digitized here though) only.
+The graphics on the Atari ST version are good, with large sprites but rather repetitive backdrops.
+We would expect better results in terms of variety, especially when ImageWorks offered several state-of-the-art games (The Killing Cloud, Mega-lo-mania etc) for the 16bit home computers.
+All screens are limited to the standard ST color palette (16 simultaneous colors, in comparison to the 32-colored screens of the Amiga) but still is giving a nice feeling of a ruined city somewhere in the future.
+The sprites move fast and smooth and show no particular problems with or without the Blitter chip (STE) except of some slowdowns at the stage running in 3D perspective (Level 2).
+Level 2 is quite impressive and spices up the action.
+Unfortunately the impressive Amiga introductory sequence is missing.

 The game's sound is decent featuring a cool intro theme and a few catchy in-game tunes but no simultaneous sound effects.
 You can select either music or sound effects at the main menu.
 GAMEPLAY VIDEO

 On our video below you can watch both the Atari ST and Amiga versions of the game.